 4 · ( ½ · a · b) + c²

 Intellectually, I agree with Wittgenstein.
 Pachelbel’s canon and the 2-squares proof are both beautiful, we already knew that, and philosophy has nothing to add.
-I just want to remark that the urge to understand the world in terms of general principles works rather well when science encourages sobriety, by testing predictions about small stuff before trusting grandiose pronouncements about large stuff.
+I just want to remark that the urge to understand the world in terms of general principles works rather well when science encourages sobriety, by testing predictions about little things before trusting grandiose pronouncements about big things.